woocommerce/woocommerce/readme.txt

 * Variation options (frontend) no longer lose your selections when changing an option
 * Gallery image field fix
 * Image 'insert into' fix
+* variable products store min and max variation price, so if they match the 'from' text is not displayed

 = 1.0.2 - 02/10/2011 =
 * Fix in woocommerce_templates for when a shop is the front-page